 This project has now transitioned into a pilot development phase and APC is working with key partners in Bangladesh and Singapore to finalise and launch this alternative pathway.

-This project is currently supported by seven APC members.
+This project is currently supported by ten APC members.